doga/object-semantic-mapping/README.md

 ## Usage

-_Tip (requires Deno): Run the following example in your terminal by typing:_
+_Tip (requires Deno): To run the following example, type this in your terminal:_

 - `deno run --allow-net --allow-run --allow-env --allow-read https://deno.land/x/mdrb/mod.ts https://raw.githubusercontent.com/doga/object-semantic-mapping/main/README.md`.

 <details data-mdrb>
 <summary>Run the same code</summary>

 <pre>
 description = '''
 Running this example is safe, it will not read or write anything to your filesystem.